 "At RESILIENT PEOPLE we tell stories about extraordinary ordinary people who inspire others with their resilience".

-My name is Janet Fanaki and I live in Toronto (Canada) with my husband and two children, along with our extended families all around us.
+Hi!
+I'm Janet Fanaki.
+I live in Toronto (Canada) with my husband and two children, along with our extended families and mini poodle Ella.

-A full craniotomy, lots of medications, chemotherapy and radiation followed for months but luckily he has returned to living his normal life again.
-We are so grateful.
+A full craniotomy, lots of medications, and months of chemotherapy and radiation followed.
+Luckily he has returned to living his normal life again.

 Our support circle gave us lots of love and support in the form of many hot meals dropped-off at the door, rides to appointments and a listening ear - that was priceless.